-Canada, British Columbia, and partner First Nations agree that consultation and engagement with the people who work, live and play in the Northern Shelf Bioregion (NSB) will be critical to the success of the NSB Marine Protected Area (MPA) network.
-The governing partners are seeking to engage stakeholders through a transparent and credible process that promotes trust and respect between governments, stakeholders, and communities.
+Canada, British Columbia and partner First Nations agree that consultation and engagement with the people who work, live and play in the Northern Shelf is critical to the success of the Northern Shelf Marine Protected Area (MPA) network.
+The governing partners are seeking to engage stakeholders through a transparent and credible process that promotes trust and respect between governments, stakeholders and communities.

-NSB MPA network planning aims to be an inclusive process that provides opportunities for interested parties to become involved.
+The Northern Shelf MPA network planning aims to be an inclusive process that provides opportunities for interested parties to become involved.
 Opportunities for engagement will align with the multiple stages of the network planning process.
-Stakeholders and local governments will have an advisory role, providing information on activities and interests as they relate to the network planning process.
-This information will be provided through multiple mechanisms, including advisory committees and webinars.
+Stakeholders and local governments will have an advisory role, providing information on their activities and interests as they relate to the network planning process.
+This information is provided through multiple mechanisms, including advisory committees and webinars.

-Engagement during the NSB MPA network planning process will strive to achieve broad involvement of stakeholders and local governments, building on the following principles.
-These principles are intended to ensure that meaningful opportunities for participation, consultation and information exchange are provided throughout the planning process.
+Engagement within the Northern Shelf MPA network planning process strives to achieve broad involvement of other levels of government and stakeholders.
+The following engagement principles are intended to ensure that meaningful opportunities for participation, consultation and information exchange are provided throughout the planning process.

-The Marine Protected Area Technical Team (MPATT) is committed to working with stakeholders and local governments who work, live, or have an interest in the NSB and its future.
-MPATT will also be engaging First Nations within the NSB who are not formally participating as partners in the planning process.
+The governing partners are committed to working with stakeholders and local governments who work, live or have an interest in the Northern Shelf and its future.
 A list of marine uses and interests that are expected to be part of the engagement process is below.

 First Nations marine knowledge